nu11secur1ty/Linux_hardening_and_security/types/Advanced_Hardening_With_the_Capability_Bounding_Set.md

-# Advanced Hardening With the Capability Bounding Set
+# Advanced Hardening With the Capability Bounding Set on old versions of Linux
 ![](https://github.com/nu11secur1ty/Linux_hardening_and_security/blob/master/photo/security.jpg)

 # How to See Default or Current Capability Values?